-- by NGT text relay, British Sign Language video relay service, and through a range of other alternative formats. - 84.
-During the pandemic, Access to Work has taken steps to put in place easements to enable disabled people to work more flexibly including: - prioritising applications from disabled people who are key workers or have a job to start within 4 weeks ensuring that grant funding is available for the support from day one of their job; - extending the timeframe to submit claim forms to 9 months; - working with disabled people and their employers to enable the transfer of specialist equipment from the workplace to the disabled persons home where there are difficulties with the employer doing this; - accepting employer and support worker signatures via email; - accepting workplace assessment and Mental Health Support Services delivered via telephony or accessible alternate service; - accepting claim forms from customers via email who request this as a reasonable adjustment; - enabling disabled people to adapt their support to meet their requirements in the new environments and barriers they face, for example: changing from British Sign Language face-to-face support to Video Remote Interpreting in order to follow government advice; - enabling flexibility to the upper limit of Access to Work support during the pandemic by averaging the total package of support over the 3-year award; - where an employer provides standard equipment, but additional specialist software is required, Access to Work will look to provide funding as appropriate; and - where support worker support is coming to an end, we are extending customers' awards by 6 months to ensure the disabled person can continue to receive the in-work support they need during the pandemic. - 85.
+- 96. The Access to Work scheme offers advice and a discretionary grant of up to £60,700 per year to people with a disability or health condition, for support above the level individual can contact an Access to Work Adviser to see if they can average the cost over the whole period of the award that an employer would be required to provide as a reasonable adjustment under the Equality Act 2010.
+The Scheme can be applied to online, by phone, by NGT text relay, British Sign Language video relay service, and through a range of other alternative formats. - 97.
+During the pandemic, Access to Work has taken steps to put in place easements to enable disabled people to work more flexibly including: - prioritising applications from disabled people who are key workers or have a job to start within 4 weeks ensuring that grant funding is available for the support from day one of their job; - extending the timeframe to submit claim forms to 9 months; - working with disabled people and their employers to enable the transfer of specialist equipment from the workplace to the disabled persons home where there are difficulties with the employer doing this; - accepting employer and support worker signatures via email; - accepting workplace assessment and Mental Health Support Services delivered via telephony or accessible alternate service; - accepting claim forms from customers via email who request this as a reasonable adjustment; - enabling disabled people to adapt their support to meet their requirements in the new environments and barriers they face, for example: changing from British Sign Language face-to-face support to Video Remote Interpreting in order to follow government advice; - enabling flexibility to the upper limit of Access to Work support during the pandemic by averaging the total package of support over the 3-year award; - where an employer provides standard equipment, but additional specialist software is required, Access to Work will look to provide funding as appropriate; and - where support worker support is coming to an end, we are extending customers' awards by 6 months to ensure the disabled person can continue to receive the in-work support they need during the pandemic. - 98.
 Access to Work service delivery are recording those applications where COVID-19 easements have been applied and we will review these in line with the Cabinet Office guidance as part of the Government's response to COVID-19.